-He quit Oracle and established Salesforce, a company that at the time was focused on re-inventing the world of enterprise software by making cloud computing a major component of this market.
-Later, in 2000 the dot-com bust happened, and all tech companies were losing money faster than they could control the fall.
+He quit Oracle and established Salesforce, a company that was focused on re-inventing the world of enterprise software through cloud computing.
+Later, in 2000 the dot-com burst happened, and all tech companies were losing money faster than they had ever imagined.
 Startups like Benioff’s were on the brink of death.
 Many of these companies decided to close up shop completely to avoid total failure.

 It was so bad that no venture capitalist wanted to touch Salesforce at the time.
 No one was feeling optimistic about investing.
 Benioff recalls in a story published by Business Insider how one of those venture capitalists shouted at Benioff’s wife who was pushing a stroller up the streets of San Francisco saying, “Salesforce is never going to make it!”

-When he launched Salesforce, Larry Ellison was a close friend and his employer.
-He was allowed to work at Oracle for a while before Salesforce took off.
-Larry was one of the first seed investors into Salesforce.
-However, despite their friendship to-date, they fell off after Benioff realized that Ellison had launched a CRM company in secret that was competing with Salesforce.
+When Benioff launched Salesforce, Larry Ellison was a close friend and also his employer.
+Benioff was working at Oracle for a while before Salesforce took off.
+Larry was one of the first seed investors in Salesforce.
+However, despite their friendship to date, they drifted apart after Benioff realized that Ellison had secretly launched a CRM company that was competing with Salesforce.
 In the years that followed, Benioff quit Oracle and later forced Larry Ellison to quit the Salesforce board.

 Once Marc Benioff had pitched his “next level of software” company to McGovern, he got an investment on the spot.
 Later on, he would raise $62 million from McGovern and other private investors.

 “It took us about $55 million before we went cash flow positive,” Benioff said.